KorayDurudogan/BlogApp/README.md

         put -> /api/posts (publish a post)
         get -> /api/posts (see public posts of followed users and your all posts.
 Send with '?hashtag=..' param for hashtag filter.)

 Angular8 used for front-end development.
 I used FlatLab Admin Template for styling.
+UI requires a 'npm update' before start.

+You can register and process with your own account or simply use 'email: koray@gmail.com, pass: 1234' for login.
+API hashing passwords.

 # System